prjctgeek/foodie/content/_index.md

 #### Quick texture/flavor tags

+Obviously, much of this is subjective and opinionated.
+You might not agree with my family's assessment, and that's ok.

 - [squishy](tags/squishy) vs  [crunchy](tags/crunchy)
 - [acidic](tags/acidic) vs low acid (not tagging as this is most of the recipes)
 - [strong](tags/strong) vs plain (also not tagging; most of the site)